hughperkins/VeriGPU/README.md

 I don't actually intend to tape this out myself, but I intend to do what I can to verify somehow that tape-out would work ok, timings ok, etc.

-Intend to implement a [HIP](https://github.com/ROCm-Developer-Tools/HIP) API, that is compatible with [pytorch](https://pytorch.org).
+Intend to implement a [HIP](https://github.com/ROCm-Developer-Tools/HIP) API, that is compatible with [pytorch](https://pytorch.org) machine learning framework.
 Open to provision of other APIs, such as [SYCL](https://www.khronos.org/sycl/) or [NVIDIA® CUDA™](https://developer.nvidia.com/cuda-toolkit).

 Internal GPU Core ISA loosely compliant with [RISC-V](https://riscv.org/technical/specifications/) ISA.
 Where RISC-V conflicts with designing for a GPU setting, we break with RISC-V.